-Another gorgeous village is Tosh, 18 kms from Kasol.
-The road leading to Tosh is in a bad condition, so hiring a local cab is the best idea for those travelling by their own car.
-The ride might be bumpy, but for mountain lovers it is the ultimate place to be at.
+Another gorgeous village is Tosh, 18 km from Kasol.
+The road leading to Tosh is in a bad condition, so hiring a local cab is the best idea for those traveling by their own car.
+The ride might be bumpy, but for mountain lovers, it is the ultimate place to be at.
 Just tire yourself a bit more by going uphill to find a decent place to stay in.
 Some of the common stays that you can choose from are Pink Floyd Café, Shiva Mountain, Jackie Place Hotel Blue Diamond, Ashwin’s, Olive Garden, Mountain Goat Café and others.
 From here you can head to a small trek to Kulta glacier – not very beautiful a scene, but worth an easy trek for sure.

 The village however offers an unforgettable experience for those who love to unwind in the lap of nature; what’s better than a lazy evening spent gazing at the majestic Himalayas.
 Do not miss the spectacular sunset and sunrise here.

 Things To Do On Your Kasol Trip For A Memorable Experience

 A lot has been written and blogged about the same cliché things to do in Kasol.
 While not all of them are absolutely useless, there’s a lot more to experience here – simple things that will give you simple joys.